The 5-10 Properties Program Is For Investors With More Than 4 Properties Financed

 Your bank may not give loans on the 5-10 Properties Program, but don't let them tell you that it can't be done.
 It can.

-If you own more than 4 homes with mortgages attached and want to refinance one (or all) of them; or, if you're planning to purchase an additional investment property -- I can help you.
-The 5-10 Properties Program is a niche product that's hard to find and hard to underwrite, but I do a lot of them.
+If you own more than 4 homes with mortgages attached and want to refinance one (or all) of them; or, if you're planning to purchase an additional investment property, look elsewhere.
+The 5-10 Properties Program is a niche product but lots of banks will do them.